Hablamos Español Insurance Companies We Work With

 What is key person insurance?

 It is a life policy the business owns on an owner or essential employee, with the business as beneficiary.
-The benefit offsets the financial hit of losing that person.
+The benefit is meant to offset the financial hit of losing that person.

 What is buy-sell funding?